chhzh123/bril-dev/Lesson7/README.md

 Original: C[i]
 ```

-We can see my pass exactly captures the four loops in the program (in a reversed order), and recover the original arrays and indices for load/store instructions, even for complex indices or multi-dimensional nested loops.
-Notice some of the variables are renamed by LLVM, so there exists `i37` or `k45` names in the result, but this does not affect the correctness.
+We can see my pass exactly captures the four loops in the program (in a reversed order), and recovers the original arrays and indices for load/store instructions, even for complex indices or multi-dimensional nested loops.
+Notice some of the variables are renamed by LLVM, so there exist variable names like `i37` or `k45` in the result, but this does not affect the correctness.

 ## Discussions
-Though I finally made my pass work, I still have to say the documentation of LLVM is reeeeally terrible.
-I thought the [tutorial](https://llvm.org/docs/WritingAnLLVMPass.html) page should reflect the latest changes, but it didn't and was somehow misleading.
-I could only find how to get the new pass manager work on a [Google discussion thread](https://groups.google.com/g/llvm-dev/c/kQYV9dCAfSg)!
+Though I finally made my pass work, I still have to say, the documentation of LLVM is reeeeally terrible.
+In the very beginning, I thought the [tutorial](https://llvm.org/docs/WritingAnLLVMPass.html) page should reflect the latest changes.
+However, it didn't, and was even somehow misleading.
+After searching on Google, I could only find how to get the new pass manager to work on a [discussion thread](https://groups.google.com/g/llvm-dev/c/kQYV9dCAfSg)!
 Moreover, even the doxygen provides the class method signature, it is still hard to understand what the methods are used for and how to use them.
-I pulled a llvm-project and directly search some methods.
-I found looking at real code snippet is more understandable than looking at the documentation.
+Actually I found pulling the whole llvm-project and directly searching some methods offline may be more helpful.
+Looking at real code snippets with contexts before and behind function calls is much easier to understand than directly looking at the documentation.

-Since I've been working on a [MLIR](https://mlir.llvm.org/) project for several months, I can see lots of similarity between MLIR and LLVM, including how they traverse the function body and how the facilities look like.
-But compared with the affine/scf dialects in MLIR, the LLVM IR is too low-level.
-At first, I want to do some loop optimizations based on LLVM, but I found it was hard to print out readable code of loops.
-I can not generate the IR back to C/C++.
-I would say MLIR does raise the abstraction level and make optimizations much easier to be implemented.
-LLVM is still closer to the machine, so the abstraction is also relateively low-level.
+Since I've been working on a [MLIR](https://mlir.llvm.org/) project for several months, I can see lots of similarities between MLIR and LLVM, including how they traverse the function body and how the facilities look like.
+But I think the biggest difference between them may be the abstraction level.
+While LLVM IR is low-level and closed to real machines, many MLIR dialects are high-level and provide more facilities to operate on loops and memory accesses.
+At first, I wanted to do some real loop optimizations based on LLVM, but I found it was hard to print out readable code of loops and I could not easily convert the IR back to C/C++.
+However, with the affine/scf dialect in MLIR, we can dump the for loops in a human-readable C-like way, and it is also more intuitive to view and access the loops when doing optimizations like interchanging or fusing.
+After some programming practice in LLVM and MLIR, I kind of understand the rationale behind several layers of IR abstraction in nowadays deep learning compilers.
+Some machine-dependent optimizations are easier to express in a low-level abstraction, while loop or memory optimizations are easier to be implemented with a high-level IR, so progressive lowering is helpful to realize the optimizations in a suitable abstraction and gradually add hardware details to the program.